 Mapy.cz: This handy app will use your phone’s GPS to help you find your way in through Prague’s winding streets.

 Czech Dictionary: Don’t let the Slavic-based Czech language intimidate you.
 This app does a great job of English to Czech translation.

 Make sure to tip in cash; any currency works.
 I generally give about 10 percent at restaurants.

 Bubble wine bags for transporting your Moravian Riesling haul.
 Pack lightly; you’ll want to shop for things for your home.

 The Charles Bridge early in the morning or late at night, when the light is best and there are fewer tourists to block your shot.
+(And by early, think sunrise.
+You can always go back to bed after!)
 Take your photo from the Old Town side so you can get the Prague Castle in the background.
 For a panorama of Prague’s candy-colored buildings from on high, go to the top of the Petrin Tower.

 A marionette is the quintessential souvenir, and Prague shops stock a range, from tiny puppets to life-size dolls.
 I love the store Obchod U Saska in Old Town for beautiful marionettes and handmade wooden toys.
 Czech glass is a more grown-up memento; look for something special in Moser Glass’s gorgeous Old Town store.
 Those with modernist tastes should check out Kubista for Cubist ceramics, posters, blankets, and jewelry.